 Idaho is one of the most restrictive states in the US for online casino players.
-Players in Idaho cannot access real money online casinos or sweepstakes casinos but can play at social casinos.
-Read on to learn more about the top social casinos in Idaho, the best games to play, and the current legal situation of online gambling in the Gem State.
+Players in Idaho cannot access real-money online casinos or sweepstakes casinos, but can play free online slots.
+Read on to learn more about the top games to play in Idaho and the current legal situation of online gambling in the Gem State.

 While you can only play using GC in Idaho, considering a game’s return to player (RTP) percentage is still a good idea.
 Games with a higher RTP can help you score more frequent wins and play for longer.